geeklearningio/gl-ionic-background-video/readme.md

 ## How to use it with you Ionic App

+I actually made an article on our blog explaining how to do that: https://geeklearning.io/how-to-create-a-reusable-web-component-with-stenciljs-and-use-it-in-your-ionic-4-application/

 For more information about importing it in your app, refer to the Stencil documentation: https://stenciljs.com/docs/angular

 ### Manual modifications